Becoming an Ironman: What the journey taught me

 Why do an Ironman?

-My motivation to do an event of this magnitude can be narrowed down to an aggregate of different things.
+My motivation to do an event of this magnitude can be narrowed down to an aggregate of different things (my results-oriented profile, love for sports, interest in gadgets, curiousity for personal development etc.), but my trigger was the covid-19 pandemic.

+Like so many people globally, lockdown isolated me from things that really mattered like relationships with friends, family and culture.
+You learn to adapt and find solutions day-to-day, but I felt empty inside.
+The vacuum left me close to zero both physically and mentally.
 I needed a new challenge.
-An ambitious goal that I could dedicate myself to, which would require hard work and consistency to achieve.
+An ambitious goal that I could dedicate myself to.
+Something that would require hard work and consistency to achieve.
 It shouldn't be within my reach, but a lighthouse to aim and train for.

 Triathlon training filled out the gap.